Grumbel/rfactortools/FAQ.md

 There might be cleaner ways without modifying those files, but this seems to work, at least for single player.

-## How are tracks asigned to karts or race cars?
+## How are tracks assigned to karts or race cars?

 This is done via the `Filter Properties` setting in the `.gdb` file of the track.
 GSC2013 uses these settings: